BentoCG/Data-products-project/README.md

-Project for the Coursera developing data products course
+Project for the Coursera Developing Data Products course
 =====================